How to Make Your Smartphone Consume Less Data

 There are certain activities that tend to consume much more data that the others.
 For example, streaming videos and movies or downloading large files from the internet can eat up quite a lot of your data.
 It’s best to identify what activities do this in the case of your phone, since they can differ from one to the other.
 You can usually find this detail under Settings -> Data Usage tab in Android or Settings -> General -> Usage -> Cellular Usage on your iPhone.
 Alternatively, you can use apps like this.

 Once you know for sure which ones have this effect, try to limit them or not use your 3G plan for doing this.
-You can wait until you have access to Wi-Fi at an internet café, at home or school, as well as many other public areas.
+You can wait until you have access to Wi-Fi at an internet café, home, school, and many other public areas.
 This way, you won’t be using your own data for streaming or downloading.

 Turn off the “Push” setting

 There is an option within your iPhone or Android phone’s settings menu that lets you “push” all notifications.
-This way, you will always know whenever you got a new email or something new happened on one of your social media accounts.
+This way, you will always know whenever you get a new email or something new happens on one of your social media accounts.

-If you don’t necessarily need to get this kind of notifications, we suggest turning this option off.
-To do this, you only need to go to the Settings folder, click on Notifications in case of iPhone or go to the Device section for Android.
-This is where you can choose any app (e.g.: Facebook app, Twitter app, Email app) and turn the notifications off.
+If you don’t necessarily need to get this kind of notification, we suggest turning this option off.
+To do this, you only need to go to the Settings folder, click on Notifications in the case of the iPhone or go to the Device section for Android.
+This is where you can choose any app (e.g., Facebook app, Twitter app, Email app) and turn the notifications off.
 Not the best solution for sure, but at least consider switching off push notifications of unwanted apps.

 Don’t create a personal hotspot

 It is indeed very tempting to create a personal hotspot using your smartphone.
-However, what many of you may not know is that doing this, you will allow multiple other devices to eat up some of your data via wireless.
-Therefore, other mobiles phones, tablets or even laptops could use your hotspot to surf the web, and then consume the data you might need at a later time.
+However, what many of you may not know is that by doing this, you will allow multiple other devices to eat up some of your data via wireless.
+Therefore, other mobile phones, tablets, or even laptops could use your hotspot to surf the web and then consume the data you might need at a later time.

 This can be easily avoided by simply not clicking on that button that lets you create a hotspot.
 Similarly, when you connect your device to the laptop for charging (especially in the case of an iPhone), don’t turn the data on, as this will consume a large amount very quickly.
-It might be tempting to do so while you’re travelling and don’t have internet on your PC.
-We’d like to recommend using 3G data sticks or waiting until you reach a place with public Wi-Fi.
+It might be tempting to do so while you’re traveling and don’t have the internet on your PC.
+We want to recommend using 3G data sticks or waiting until you reach a place with public Wi-Fi.